pippim/pippim.github.io/programs/tcm.md

 <div id="tcm_doc_search_stats"></div>

-The Session Storage Statistics will list the objects that are kept in Session Storage in order to save webpage load times.
-Once every 24 hours, Session Storage objects are refreshed from the internet.
-When a refresh occurs, an extra couple of seconds delay will occur on the first webpage read.
+Objects are kept in Session Storage to save webpage load times.
+Once every 24 hours, Session Storage objects are refreshed from the {{ site.title }} Website.
+When a refresh occurs, a couple seconds of delay will occur on the first webpage read.